Feeling down after bombing a job application aptitude test? You're not alone

 1. The "relevance" problem

-Here’s a tough question: how often do companies actually confirm that the skills being tested are genuinely necessary for the job?
+Here's a tough question: how often do companies actually confirm that the skills being tested are genuinely necessary for the job?
+Industrial psychology research indicates that many organizations skip proper job analysis, leading to misaligned testing strategies.

-It’s tempting to assume that logical reasoning or attention to detail is critical for every role, but how often is that based on a detailed job analysis or competency mapping?
+It's tempting to assume that logical reasoning or attention to detail is critical for every role, but how often is that based on a detailed job analysis or competency mapping?
 Not often enough.
+The U.S. Department of Labor's ONET database provides detailed job analysis frameworks, yet many companies bypass these systematic approaches.

 More often, it's the hiring manager's opinion, which—while valuable—might overemphasize some aspects of the role and overlook others.